-If there is a custody situation that dictates or restricts student access with regards to school in ANY way, please furnish a copy of that updated stipulation to the school.
-The school can and will only act in accordance with the most up-to-date paperwork that has been provided for the student's file.
+If there is a custody situation that dictates or restricts student access to the school in ANY way, please furnish a copy of that updated stipulation to the school.
+The school can and will only act following the most up-to-date paperwork that has been provided for the student's file.
 If custody papers are not provided, the student will be released to either parent.